xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 *X. Fang, C. F.J.
 Faul, N. Fey, E. Gale, SolvPred - A python toolkit to predict multi-solvent combinations with target Hansen solubility parameters (manuscript in preparation)*

+## Disclaimer

+  - SolvPred is under continous tests and improvement.
+The output only provide suggestion.
+Results may vary with multi factors in complicated situations.
+It is the users responsbility to manuallay check the exact experimental performance in different scenarios.